How to Improve Fuel Efficiency

 You can find your vehicle’s recommended tire pressure in the owner’s manual or inside the driver’s door.
-For most cars, this level will be around 30 PSI, but be sure to check in case yours is closer to 40.
+For most cars, this level will be around 30 PSI, but be sure to check your manual in case yours is closer to 40.
 Check out one of our previous blogs on when and how to check tire pressure.

 Lighten your load

 It may seem like a negligible change, but less weight inside the car equals better fuel efficiency.
 This is for the same reason that maintaining your vehicle helps gas mileage—less weight means less work the vehicle has to do to move forward.

 It also helps if you avoid hauling items on the roof of your car.
 Sometimes using a cargo box on top of your vehicle is unavoidable (during a move or while camping, for example), but just remember to take it off when you’re done.
 Not only does the extra weight make your vehicle work harder, but storage containers increase aerodynamic drag, another cursed force that hurts fuel efficiency.

 This is an excellent way to improve fuel efficiency because you can’t waste gasoline if you don’t drive!
 Just be sure to share the other tips with the driver so that they can improve their fuel efficiency.